-If you've been blogging for a while, sooner or later you might reach a point where you become unsure about your content's relevance.
+If you've been blogging for a while, sooner or later, you might reach a point where you become unsure about your content's relevance.
 Perhaps, you're becoming concerned about your readers' interaction with your site, or about not getting ample traffic.
-Luckily, there’s a solution that will shed light on what you can do to deliver value to your audience – I’m talking about conducting a reading interest survey.
+With Survicate's Reader Interest Survey, you will get a bunch of new ideas, and once again you will drive readers' attention to your blog.

 Why is a Reader Interest Survey Necessary?

 To understand the genuine concern of your audience, you cannot solely rely on blog comments or Google Analytics.
 Statistics and random feedback won't give you a clear picture of your readers' interests.

 While some of your audience may leave actionable feedback in the blog comments, most of them won't unless asked to do so.

 A study revealed that 87 percent of users want to have a say on future products or services.
 If you let them influence your content choices, you'll gain meaningful insight into your readers' expectations.